RickHPotter/30_fev_docs/README.md

 5. Click **Submit Bank Account**.

-In case the form was submitted with the necessary data AND the **Active** checkbox is checked, you will be redirected to Cash Transaction creation with the given User Bank Account you have created.
+In case the form was submitted with the necessary data AND the **Active** checkbox is checked, you will be redirected to Cash Transaction creation with the given Bank Account you have created.

 ![UserBankAccount Create Demo](https://github.com/RickHPotter/30_fev_docs/raw/main/03.%20Basics/01.%20UserBankAccounts/01.%20Create.gif)